 Why did you climb Ben Nevis?

 The mountain is there to be conquered, and inspires people every year to make it to the top.
 For every person who makes it they've achieved a personal challenge.
-Some make it harder for themselves on purpose by carrying things, and some because they start at a disadvantage to the rest of us.
+Some make it harder for themselves on purpose by carrying strange items or in fancy dress, and some because they start at a disadvantage to the rest of us.

-One such person is Robin Beadle, a disabled ex-serviceman who climbed Ben Nevis on crutches.
+One such person is Robin Beadle, a physically challenged ex-serviceman who climbed Ben Nevis on crutches.
 Read his story by here - Ben Nevis on Crutches.
 It's also a brilliant guide to the walk.

 If you haven't yet read about the history of the Ben check out Ben Nevis Facts.
 If you've walked up the mountain once, think about walking up and down every day like Wragge, the meteorologist in the 19th Century!

 Or if you think you can run to the summit and back in under two hours read about the annual Ben Nevis Race.

 Many people, attempting an alternative, have become struck by the sudden steepness which they incur half way down the hill although the route looked easy from the top.
 If fog suddenly descends (as is very likely at any time of year) you could be in real danger.

 This page describes the main walk up Ben Nevis.
 You may like to consider using a mountain guide who can take you up this path, or other less traveled routes.
 A guide is particularly useful and will enhance your day.
 When snow is present it is unwise to climb unless you have experience.
 We recommend Adventure Nevis for all your guiding requirements.